This article explains the steps you can take to initialize new disks in Windows 11.

 Follow the steps similar to the one above and format the disk.

 That should do it!

 This post showed you how to initialize a new disk on Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.